 Filtration: Cross flow

 The colour is a deep rich red with a purple hue.
-Aromas of ripe cassis notes from the cabernet complement blackberry, cherry and spice notes from the shiraz and the subtle tar, cherry and plum notes that the Sangiovese and Nebbiolo contribute, while Teroldego proivdes plush fruit and intense colour.
+Aromas of ripe cassis notes from the Cabernet complement blackberry, cherry and spice notes from the Shiraz and red berry and plum notes from the Sangiovese and Nebbiolo.
+The Teroldego provides plush fruit and intense colour.
 The resulting wine is complex and deliciously heady.
-The palate is soft and elegant with loads of spices, dried herbs, liquorice and tar.
+The palate is soft and elegant with loads of spices, dried herbs and liquorice.
 If enjoying this wine in its youth, we suggest decanting it and pairing with pistachio crusted roast lamb ribs.

 Alcohol: 13.8.% Alc/Vol